 Each practitioner may select different acupoints.
 Each point corresponds to a part of the meridian or qi that’s being targeted for relief.
 These acupoints are all over your body, from your head and neck to your legs and feet.

-The following acupoints are commonly targeted in an effort to ease depression symptoms:
+The following acupoints are in an effort to ease depression symptoms:

 - Guanyuan (CV4)